asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP3-1_TMElandscape/README.md

-# STEP3-1: Evaluation of TME changes for IA cases
+# STEP 3-1.
+Evaluation of TME changes for IA cases

-To evaluate changes in TME scores for IA cases, the scores were plotted along with the transcriptome trajectories by SATA
+To evaluate changes in TME scores for IA cases, the scores were plotted along with the transcriptome trajectories by SPATA.

-## 1.required package
+## 1. Required packages
 1. tidyverse
 2. Seurat (v4)
 3. ggplot2
 4. patchwork
-5. SPATA2(0.1.0 or 1.0.0)
+5. SPATA2 (0.1.0 or 1.0.0)

-Installation old vaerion of SPATA2.
+Installation old version of SPATA2.

 ``` R
 devtools::install_github(repo = "theMILOlab/SPATA2" , ref = "v1.0.0")
 ```

-## 2.Input file
+## 2. Input file

 1. clustered Seurat OBJ.(like STEP2 or other)
 2. PAGE score matix file (output of STEP1).

-## 3.Analysis code
+## 3. Analysis code

-load packages.
+Load packages.

 ``` R:SPATA.r
 library(tidyverse)